nerdfiles/hypermedia-orientation/index.md

 # Metaproblems to sell more problems

+<blockquote><p>The net was then tested for its ability to detect this grammatical structure with strings that were not in the training set.
+The net correctly predicted what the legal continuations of novel input strings would be in agreement with the grammar.</p>
+<div><cite>Cognition without Classical Architecture.
+Garson, James.<sup>[cog]</sup></cite></div></blockquote>

+# Metaproblems to sell more problems

 What a deliciously gnarly question:

 "Isn’t there a need for cacheing the results of the various reasoners in a FOL